 The nature and impact of the circumstances that result in children and young people being looked after means their needs are often extremely complex.
-Young people should be placed in services where they can be assured of receiving the support they need to grow, thrive, achieve their potential, and experience placement stability and felt permanence.
-In order to do this, placing authorities, children's residential services, other professionals, and service providers must work together to share information and make sound decisions about the suitability of potential placements.
-In addition, service providers have a responsibility to consider how the introduction of the new placement might impact upon the safety and wellbeing of young people already living in the service.
+Young people should be placed in services where they can be assured of receiving the support they need to grow, thrive, achieve their potential, and experience placement stability and a sense of belonging.
+In order to do this, placing authorities, children's residential services, other professionals, and service providers must work together to share information and make sound decisions about the suitability of potential places for young people to live.
+In addition, service providers have a responsibility to consider how the introduction of the new young person might impact upon the safety and wellbeing of young people already living in the service.

 Under the provisions of the Children (Scotland) Act 1995, 'Looked After Children' are defined as those in the care of their local authority.
 This guidance refers to children and young people who are looked after away from home, placed in residential services, and those who access short breaks services for overnights.
 Some children and young people being cared for in residential services in Scotland are placed by local authorities from other parts of the United Kingdom.
 While legislation in relation to their looked after status is different, the principles, good practice, and provider responsibilities highlighted in this document nevertheless apply.
-It must be noted that English local authorities have no power to place a non-consenting child (regardless of whether they do or do not have sufficient understanding) in residential accommodation in Scotland, as specified in the provisions of paragraph 19, Schedule 2 to the Children Act 1989.

-This guidance sets out the Care Inspectorate's expectations for services to plan for and assess the needs of children and young people before a placement begins, to consider how the needs of individual children and young people will be met.
+This guidance sets out the Care Inspectorate's expectations for services to plan for and assess the needs of children and young people before a placement begins, so to consider how the needs of individual children and young people will be met.
 It will support commissioners, planners, purchasers, and providers in offering the best placements for children and young people moving into a new residential setting, and in developing admissions policies and procedures to support positive outcomes for children and young people which comply with legislative requirements and best practice, including the SHANARRI principles of Getting it Right for Every Child and the Health and Social Care Standards (see appendix 1).
 In addition, any consideration of the suitability of placements must consider young people's long term needs, and ensure provision of Continuing Care arrangements as standard practice in line with Part 11 of the Children and Young People (Scotland) Act 2014.